-- Accommodation - None at Kalah Pass.
+- Hotel and Stay - None at Kalah Pass.
 Mani Mahesh has a tea shop that’s open from June to November (usually till Diwali).
-The tea shop provides food, bed and blankets and there is a shop where you can buy souveniers and snacks.
+The tea shop provides food, bed and blankets and there is a shop where you can buy souvenirs and snacks.
 A meal costs Rs.
 100 and overnight stay complete with bed and blanket costs Rs.
 150/night (2016 prices).

 - Weather - Extremely fickle weather at the lake and even more so at Kalah pass.
 The best time to attempt Kalah pass is September-October.

-- Connectivity - No phone connectivity beyond Kalah village when approaching from Tiyari village.
+- Mobile Phone Connectivity - No phone connectivity beyond Kalah village when approaching from Tiyari village.
 No phone connectivity beyond Hadsar on the Hadsar-Mani Mahesh trail.

 - Caution - Kalah pass is at 4624m altitude and receives heavy snowfall.
-Whiteout conditions can make descent tricky.
+A whiteout can make descent tricky.
 As with all passes, the trick is to start early and descend quickly if the weather turns inclement.
 The descent down to “Jail Khad” should not be attempted in anything but clear weather.

 - Sunscreen, cap and sunglasses on a clear day